 INSPECTION AND ASSESSMENT OF DAMS

 Course Objectives: This seminar provides comprehensive instruction in inspection and evaluation techniques for dams.
-Although the content has been tailored to focus on NRCS dams emphasizing NRCS policies and requirements, the principles, concepts and procedures taught will be readily adaptable to any organization conducting dam inspections and evaluating their compliance with current design standards.
-The target audience is NRCS personnel and state dam safety officials, however, dam owners, engineers and personnel responsible for the operation and maintenance of dams will find the course relevant.
-Participants will be familiarized with a variety of dam types and their appurtenances, instructed in the function of typical dam features, and become aware of common dam failure modes and the conditions that can led to these failure modes.
-Actual dam failure cases will be presented so that participants will grasp the seriousness and responsibilities associated with performing dam inspections, and know what to look for and be able to identify potential deficiencies at dams before they become a problem.
+The principles, concepts and procedures taught will be readily adaptable to any organization conducting dam inspections and evaluating their compliance with current design standards.
+The target audience is state and federal dam owners/regulators, local and private dam owners/operators, consulting engineers and personnel responsible for the operation and maintenance of dams.
+Participants learn about a variety of dam types and their appurtenances, the function of typical dam features, and common dam failure modes and the conditions that can led to these failure modes.
+Actual dam failure cases will be presented.
+Public safety, security, and liability will also be discussed along with approaches to responding to dam incidents.

 Acceptable standards for the condition and operation and maintenance of dams will be presented.
-The importance of reviewing pertinent records, conducting visual examinations, and monitoring instrumentation will be emphasized.
+The importance of reviewing records, conducting visual examinations, and monitoring instrumentation will be emphasized.
 Participants will be introduced to specialized inspection techniques, including confined space entry, conduit inspections using remotely operated vehicles (ROVs), and underwater diving inspection.
-The seminar includes a day-long visit to two local dams to practice inspection techniques, observe a conduit inspection using an ROV, observe the proper operation of water control gates, and collect dam instrumentation readings.
-The field tour will be held on Friday, May 10 and will include stops at the Howard Hanson Dam and the Lake Tapps Dike #15.
+The seminar includes a visit to two local dams to practice inspection techniques, observe a conduit inspection using an ROV, observe the proper operation of water control gates, and collect dam instrumentation readings.
+The importance of identifying hazard creep as part of the inspection process will also be discussed.

 There are no specific education or experience prerequisites for this course, although some knowledge/experience in dam safety would be beneficial.